 Each year, the Wildland Fire Program offers cost-share assistance grants and technical assistance to communities to reduce the danger of wildland fires.
 These funds are used to control phragmites in high priority areas through mechanical and chemical treatments.
 The Delaware Forest Service has had great success in controlling phragmites in the First State through a systematic spraying and mowing cycle over a three- to four-year period.
-In FY19, six grants totaling $20,000 were funded with State Fire Assistance dollars.
-This assistance, combined with funding from our partners, has helped treat a total of 5,506 acres statewide.
+In 2023, five grants totaling $17,042 were awarded with State Fire Assistance funds.
+This assistance, combined with funding from our partners, has helped treat 5,200 acres statewide.

 The Delaware Forest Service conducts a successful prescribed burning program.
 In 2023, we assisted with 11 prescribed fires (Rx) this past year, totaling at least 607.9 acres.
 These burns took place on federal, state, and private lands throughout Delaware with two new partnerships with U.S. Fish and Wildlife and The Nature Conservancy.
 Low intensity, prescribed fires provide benefits to the environment in many ways.
 For example, existing fuel loads are eliminated thus negating the possibility of a subsequent high intensity wildfire, the soil is enriched with nutrients that will help existing trees and the next generation of herbaceous plants, and habitat for a variety of animal species is greatly enhanced.
 The Delaware Forest Service plans to continue its prescribed burning program in the First State to mitigate fuels and to help native vegetation thrive by partnering with other state agencies.

 Are you interested in participating in an adventure of a lifetime?
 Would you like to help protect human lives, property and precious natural resources during a national crisis?
 Do you have the mental fortitude, physical stamina and work flexibility to spend 14 days on a fireline far from home?